Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Evaluation</h2>
 <p text-align-last="start">
-As it can be observed,  the best model seems to be  K-Nearest Neighbor by slight margin over the Logistic Regression.
+As it can be observed,  the best model seems to be  Random Forest by slight margin over the K-Nearest Neighbor.
 The precision- recall curve was decided to use, since this type of curve works much better for moderate to large imbalanced data than the ROC-curve.
-This curve (see figure 27) also indicates that the best model is the K-Nearest Neighbor (purple line).
+This curve (see figure 27) also indicates that the best model is the Random Forest (purple line).
 It also did consume less elapsed time than that of Logistic Regression.
 The confusion matrix  was also built as shown on Figure 28.
 It is thought that  decreasing the False  Negatives (FN): the model incorrectly predicts a player will most likely lose  a tournament (107 and 103 in each model),and increasing True Positives (TP):the model correctly predicts a player will likely win a tournament (12 and 16 in each model), i.e. improving recall score is of paramount importance, since it will help to more correctly assign odd to players for betting purpose for instance, o more plainly said, predict in a more confident and robust way who will win a PGA tournament.
 Unfortunately, both models performed fairly poor in the Recal score (.101 and .134 for Logistic regression and  K-Nearest Neighbor respectively).
 The table 1 shows a summary of the metrics and elapse times for the classification models tested. it is well noted that Random Forest shows superior metrics.
 But not by a wide margin regarding precision,recall scores, and MSE.
 </p>

 </br>